themeselection/flyonui-docs/framework-integrations/astro.md

-# Set up FlyonUI with Astro using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Astro

 Integrate FlyonUI with Astro and Tailwind CSS to build a modern, responsive UI, optimizing your development process for efficiency.